Lagrangian uncertainty quantification and information inequalities for stochastic flows: Information measures and information inequalities

-Here, we derive certain bounds termed {\it information inequalities} which provide both observable- and measure-based quantification of modelling error within a unified abstract framework.
-These inequalities provide sharp weak error bounds tailored to a given observable by utilising the variational formulation of $\Df$ (cf. (\ref{Dua_l})), and they provide an extension of analogous bounds developed for the KL-divergence in \cite{dupuis16, dupuis13, Jing12}.
-Here, we derive a further generalisation of the Csisz\'ar--Kullback--Pinsker inequality to the class of $\varphi$-divergencies and a much larger class of observables than those admissible for the KL\,- or $\chi^2$-divergence; namely, the bound has the form (Theorem~\ref{iNF_IN})
+Here, we derive a sequence of general bounds on the error in estimates of observables termed {\it information inequalities}, which are expressed in terms of $\varphi$-divergences.
+These inequalities provide tight error bounds tailored to a given observable by utilising the variational formulation of $\Df$ in (\ref{Dua_l}), and they provide an extension of analogous bounds developed for the KL-divergence in \cite{dupuis16, dupuis13, Jing12} to a much larger class of admissible observables.
+The results discussed below rely solely on convex-analytic tools, and are not confined to the Lagrangian framework, which we focus on in the subsequent sections.
+If the measures considered below are generated by the SDEs/ODEs~in~(\ref{SDE1})-(\ref{SDE2}), one sets $\XX=\Xt\subseteq \XXt$ in the derivations below with $\Xt = \R^d$ or $\Xt\,{=}\,\bar{\T}^\ell$ (see \S\ref{setp})), and $\mu_t,\nu_t\in \PP(\Xt)$.
+For extensions to path space probability measures see \S\ref{Path-space}.